Aral sea

 Aral Sea

-By 2010 the salt content of the lake had already reached 100 g / liter meaning that it is several times higher than the sea water salt content, which then made it impossible for most species to live in the water.
-The winds of this desert region spread the dried salt further to the surrounding area which further causes difficulties for the ecosystem due to the increased salinity of the soil, affecting all, people, vegetation, wild and domesticated animals.
+By 2010, the salt content of the lake had already reached 100 g / liter meaning that it is several times higher than the sea water salt content, which has made it impossible for most species to live in the water.
+The winds of this desert region spread the dried salt further to the surrounding area which causes difficulties for the ecosystem due to the increased salinity of the soil, affecting all, people, vegetation, wild and domesticated animals.

 The eastern part of the Aral Sea has almost disappeared and in the western part, only a narrow deeper part of the lake remains.
 It is descriptive that the eastern basin has been renamed as the Aralkum desert.
 Even the previously largest island of Aral Sea, called Barsakelmes, has turned into a peninsula and the wild horses that once inhabited have emigrated.